GavinCopley/gavin_2025/navigation/about.md

 ### Where am I from?

  This is where I am from and where my parents are also from.
 California is a great place to grow up, with its amazing weather and diverse culture.
-My paternal grandparents are from San Diego and the Midwest.
+My paternal grandparents are from San Diego and Oklahoma.
 And my maternal grandparents are from Guayana and England.

 <style>
+    /* CHATGPT HELPED WITH THIS */
     /* Style looks pretty compact,
        - grid-container and grid-item are referenced the code */